GeoLing/brockway.github.io/_pages/about.md

 A bit about my journey
 ======
-I grew up in Lubbock, Texas, and stayed there for my Bachelor's (Geography) and Master's (English) degrees.
+I grew up in Lubbock, Texas, and stayed there for my Bachelor's (in geography) and Master's (in English) degrees.
 My father is a physical geographer and my mother is a cultural geographer, and they instilled in me a love of landscapes and cultures.
 I fell in love with languages in my junior high French class, and have since studied German, Hungarian, and Hawaiian.
+I moved to Hawaiʻi in 2013 for a PhD in linguistics and lived there for nine wonderful years.
+I'm now back in Texas living near family with my wife and our two dogs, Joxer and Xena.

 I'm one of those people who had five different majors and got degrees in three different fields.
-This has turned into my greatest strength, because I can jump into a new field and learn quickly, and I can see connections between vastly different fields.
+This has turned into my greatest strength, because I can jump into a new project and learn quickly, and I can see connections between vastly different fields.

 Growing up, I thought I would be a professor like my parents, but then I discovered the wonderful world of nonprofits through my work at Kamehameha Schools.
 Ever since then, I have learned how to leverage my skills in data, research, and teaching to consult and contract with all kinds of nonprofits.